Collaborative SEND Offer

 How do you promote inclusion within school?
 (Including day and residential trips)

 Chapel Fields Junior School is a fully inclusive environment and by careful planning and differentiation, every pupil has the opportunity to participate in all aspects of the curriculum and school life.
+Needs of individual pupils are assessed and reasonable adjustments made in order that all aspects of the curriculum and the wider school life are made accessible.
 All school trips and visits are assessed for risk and suitability with particular attention being paid to any specific needs of pupils.
 Providers are informed of any such needs and staff will let parents/guardians/carers know what has been put in place.

 What proportion of children currently at the school have SEND?